Skip to main content

 Current vaccines will protect most against severe disease and death independent of what variants are circulating; however, neutralizing antibodies that develop shortly after receipt of a dose will fade in a few months, so people can still develop mild illness.
 For some with immune conditions that affect their response to the vaccine or infection and for those of older age, immune protection is less robust, so they are more likely to benefit from an additional dose.
 See more details in the answer to “How long will vaccine immunity last?”

-Last updated: September 21, 2023
+Last updated: September 21, 2023; reviewed April 24, 2024

-Can pregnant women get the COVID-19 vaccine?
+Can pregnant people get the COVID-19 vaccine?

 • Vaccination during pregnancy also affords some protection to the baby in the months after delivery and before they are old enough to be vaccinated.

-Pregnant women who get the COVID-19 vaccine should take acetaminophen if they develop a fever after vaccination, as fever during pregnancy can negatively affect a developing baby.
+Pregnant people who get the COVID-19 vaccine should take acetaminophen if they develop a fever after vaccination, as fever during pregnancy can negatively affect a developing baby.
 Taking acetaminophen during pregnancy has been found to be safe.

 In this short video, Dr. Hank Bernstein discusses COVID-19 vaccination during pregnancy.